RIKEN-RCCS/kokkos-core-wiki/docs/source/API/core/numerics/mathematical-constants.rst

 ------------

-Notes
+注意事項
 -----

 .. _KnownIssues: ../../../known-issues.html#mathematical-constants

-.. |KnownIssues| replace:: known issues
+.. |KnownIssues| 置換:: known issues

 * The mathematical constants are available in ``Kokkos::Experimental::`` since Kokkos 3.6
 * They were "promoted" to the ``Kokkos::numbers`` namespace in 4.0 and removed from ``Kokkos::Experimental::`` in 4.3